-People tend to use the words “business” and “brand” interchangeably, but they are actually two different things.
-Your “business” is your company—the organization that produces your products or offers your services.
-Your “brand” is the image or identity that your business projects—the way that consumers perceive your business.
+Brand vs Business – what’s the difference?
+People tend to use the words “business” and “brand” interchangeably, but they are not the same.
+The difference between your “brand” and your “business” is that the latter - the company - is the organization that produces your products or offers your services.
+Your "brand" is the image or identity that your business projects—the way that consumers perceive your business.

 For example, consider Proctor & Gamble.
 What do you think of when you hear that name?
 Most people haven't heard of it; others might associate it with soap operas (or with Satan if they believe every silly urban legend that ends up in their inbox).
 While it's a very lucrative business, the Proctor & Gamble name isn't much of a brand.
 However, Proctor & Gamble does market a number of incredibly successful brands, including Charmin, Tide, and Duracell.
 These are brand names that are not only instantly identifiable, but that immediately elicit an association or emotional response in consumers (Charmin is soft, Tide is springtime fresh, and Duracell keeps going and going and going...).